Where BSW Doctors & Nurses Actually Live in Temple, TX

 2. The Killeen Question

 Yes, housing is cheaper in Killeen (20 minutes west).
 Avoid it.
-The commute puts the sun in your eyes both directions, I-14 is congested with military traffic, and the quality of life trade-off isn't worth the savings.
+The commute puts the sun in your eyes both directions, I-14 is congested with military traffic, and the quality-of-life trade-off isn't worth the savings.

 3. Underestimating Childcare Waitlists